 How to Make Water Safer to Drink

-- Before you connect your filter to a faucet, run the water to blow everything out.
+- Before you connect anything to a faucet, run the water to blow everything out.
 Bugs, particularly earwigs, love to hide inside faucets.

-- Connect the filter, and then run the water again to blow out all the old water.
-Even though filters have charcoal to remove and sometimes kill pathogens, that water can still turn brown.
+- When you connect a filter to your hose, let fresh water pass through the filter to blow all of the old, standing water.
+Even though filters have charcoal to remove and kill pathogens, that stagnant water can turn brown and taste nasty.

-- Finally, connect the hose to the RV and start filling your tank.
+- Finally, connect everything together and start filling your RV.

-- Camco TastePURE Inline Water Filter (40035) – is most widely used filter in the community, and sold at just about every Wal-Mart, RV supply store, and camping store.
+- Camco TastePURE Inline Water Filter (40035) – is the most widely used filter among RVers and is sold at just about every Walmart, RV supply store, and camping store.
 It doesn’t really make your water safer to drink, it just helps it taste better.
-However, this filter claims to remove bacteria, but with only a 20 micron filter, it’s too large to remove pathogens.
+This filter does claim to remove bacteria, however with only a 20 micron filter, the holes in this filter are still plenty large to let these microscopic pests pass through.
 It instead relies on carbon filtration to remove some bacteria.

 - Reverse Osmosis Water Systems – these offer the highest level of filtration, and effectively gives you nearly perfectly pure water.
 They severely reduce the flow of water and hence takes several hours (about 8 hours per 100 gallons) to fill a tank.
-Generally, you have to pull into an RV park for overnight, and begin the process of filling your tank with this system.
+Generally, you have to pull into an RV park, stay overnight, and fill your tank.

 - Read more about RV water filters on our other article, “Does an RV Water Filter Make Water Safe to Drink?”